veracity/veracity-documentation/common/markdown/service-api/service-api.md

 ---
 Title: Service API
 Author: "Brede Børhaug"
+Contributors: "Rachel Hassall"
 ---

 ## Overview

-The Service API provides a consistent interface for accessing data about the user and the Veracity platform in general.
-At its heart it is a REST service built up of "view-points" where you can read, write and update information.
+The Service API provides a consistent interface for accessing data about the user, as well as the Veracity platform in general.
+At its core is a REST service built up of "view-points" where you can read, write and update information.
 Authentication is handled through Azure B2C OAuth 2.

 ## Authentication